logo_web_wht

 The broker-dealer must have a reasonable basis for believing that the recommended investment is suitable for the specific customer based on their financial situation, investment objectives, risk tolerance, and other relevant factors.
 The broker must gather essential information from the customer to make an appropriate recommendation.

-The broker-dealer must have a reasonable basis for believing that a series of recommended transactions, when taken together, are not excessive and do not result in churning or excessive trading.
+The broker-dealer must also have a reasonable basis for believing that a series of recommended transactions, when taken together, are not excessive and do not result in churning or excessive trading.

 Hiring a FINRA Attorney